 Formula One cars are the fastest racing cars in the world, reaching staggering speeds of up to 233 mph.
 With extremely fast wheel-to-wheel action, tight corners and impeccably skilled drivers, it’s no surprise that nearly 500 million people from around the world tune in to watch the action every season.

 As we touched on, F1 is an extremely pricy sport, even the steering wheels costs in the region of £20,000.
 Ever since Bernie Ecclestone took over in the 1970s, Formula One has grown into a huge business.
-In 2016, the company made a profit of around £1.4 billion, with one half going to the teams, and the other half going to the F1 group and shareholders.
+In 2016, the company made around £1.4 billion, with one half going to the teams, and the other half going to the F1 group and shareholders.
 The top drivers can earn in the region of £30 million a year before bonuses.

 With a number of outstanding events in the calendar each year, we’ll be giving you an insight to the biggest, most popular and most prestigious Formula One Grand Prix venues and races, what makes them so special and unique, and why they draw such huge crowds.